marcinbojko/linux_mint/README.md

   - duplicate entries found in `/etc/apt/sources.list.d` files
   - expired keys/certificates for repositories
 - Step `reset_dconf_values` can fail in Linux Mint 20.x due to python-psutil package being too new.
+- `Insync` package strange behavior.
+  Installing packages can fail as `Insync` ignores entries in it's own insync.list file and adds new ones.
+This can lead to mutliple sources being added, thus apt is doomed to fail.
+In rare cases Insync also tries to add new repos codenames before they exist on their side.
+Currently there is no workaround for this.